 Offers are normally made on the basis of three A-levels.
 Two subjects at A-level plus two at AS would also be considered.
 The minimum acceptable is two subjects at A-level plus one at AS though candidates offering this combination will be considered on an individual basis depending on the degree for which they have applied.
 The offer for repeat candidates may be one grade higher than for first time applicants.
 Grades may be held from the previous year.

-For applicants offering a relevant HNC, the current requirements are successful completion of the HNC with 1 Distinction and remainder Merits.
+Those offering a relevant HNC are considered individually on their own merits for entry to Stage 1.
+The current requirements are successful completion of the HNC with 1 Distinction and remainder Merits.

 The information provided in the personal statement section and the academic reference together with predicted grades are noted but, in the case of degree courses in the School of Biological Sciences, these are not the final deciding factors in whether or not a conditional offer can be made.
 However, they may be reconsidered in a tie break situation in August.